When driving to Malaysia, get yourself covered with travel insurance – even if it’s just a short trip across the

 Travel Insurance is not just for extended trips

 As Rudy’s case has shown, the mindset that short trips don’t require travel insurance can leave you open to unnecessary risk.
 From basic theft and loss of belongings to bigger issues like car accidents and personal injury, keeping yourself covered can help you travel with better ease of mind.

 With cheap short-term travel insurance (ASEAN) plans that cost as low as $20, there’s no reason not to protect yourself against unforeseen circumstances.

 Planning a trip to JB soon?
 Here are some other things you should consider before driving to JB, most important of which is to check that you have comprehensive car insurance that is valid outside of Singapore.

 Most travel insurance plans don’t cover extreme activities, so be sure to choose the right coverage for your needs.
 Those that are travelling with family can also save more by choosing a family policy over multiple personal policies.
 You can even apply for policies that protect against loss of frequent flyer points, and that specially catered to those with pre-existing medical conditions!

 Get better value with an annual policy

 Regular travellers?
-Get an annual multi-trip plan instead.
+Get an annual multi-trip travel insurance plan instead.
 Remember to look out for any restrictions on the maximum number of days covered per trip.
 There are even annual plans that provide worldwide coverage for maximum flexibility, so you can always travel with peace of mind.

 So whether it’s just a quick hop across the causeway, or an extended adventure in Europe, always keep yourself covered.
 Compare and apply for the best travel insurance for your needs on SingSaver and enjoy even more value.

 First time buying travel insurance?
 Check out our step-by-step guide to purchasing travel insurance on your own!